smarter-day/redstream/README.md

 6. **Dead Letter Queue (DLQ)** support for over-limit messages.
 7. **Universal Client** for single-node, cluster, or sentinel setups.
 8. **Concurrency Limit** to throttle simultaneous message handling.
+9. **Automatic stale-consumer removal** (clears out “dead” consumers to reclaim messages).
+10. **Auto-rejoin** if the current consumer was forcibly removed from the group.

 ---